 - 1. Residential

-- 2. Farmland Ordinary
+- 2. Business

-- 3. Farmland Intensive
+- 3. Farmland Ordinary

-- 4. Business
+- 4. Farmland Intensive

-The rating categories have been in place since 1994.
+These rating categories have been in place since 1994.

-Camden Council's rates consist of a base charge and an advalorem charge.
+Camden Council's rates consist of a base charge (\$710 proposed in 2023/24) and an ad-valorem charge.
 The base charge amount is a standard amount which is applied to all properties.
-The ad-valorem charge is a distribution of the residual rating income, calculated as a proportion of the property's land valuation.
+The ad-valorem charge is primarily determined by the value of the property as provided by the NSW Valuer General.

 The land valuation calculated for each property is determined by the Valuer General's Department and is reviewed every three years.